digicert/pkilint/README.md

 Once installed, the bundled command line applications (listed below) and the API will be available on your machine.

+### Upgrading

+When a new version of pkilint is released, run the following command to upgrade your installation:

+   `pipx upgrade pkilint`

 ## Usage

 In addition to the API, several command line tools are bundled with pkilint.
 Upon termination of execution, each linter